KhaledAlaaAvelabs/Ignition-Cycle-Project/Project configuration.md

 Prepherals used : UART0 , SSi0,(include Cnf pins SW1(F3).

 Note:
-When am making a separate driver for the external interrupt and ICU I find some issues with linking so I put all ISR and interrupt functions on main.c file cause of no time for debugging.
+When am making a separate driver for the ssi I find some issues with linking so I put all APIs of it on main.c file cause of no time for debugging.

 Very welcome for any queries ..